nadirhamid/asterisk-audiofork/README.md

 ASTERISK -> AUDIO STREAM -> WS APP SERVER
 ```

-the main purpose of this app is to give third party apps a shot at processing audio streams as they are live on an asterisk channel. as well as being able to quickly offload audio processing to another server or script.
+the main purpose of this app is to quickly offload audio streams to another script or app -- allowing the implementor to add higher level integrations to the audio processing.

 # how to install